huukhanhnguyen/listener-self-cleanup/README.md

 ## JavaScript Example
 ### Basic Implementation
-This example demonstrates the core idea of the Subscriber Self Control Pattern (SSC), where the subscriber controls cleanup via `onCleanup`:
+This example demonstrates the core idea of the Subscriber Self Control Pattern (SCC), where the subscriber controls cleanup via `onCleanup`:
 ```js
 class Notifier {
   constructor() {